-Try and access their qualifications, previous work experience, social profiles, and interview their views about the project.
+Try and access their qualifications, previous work experience, and social profiles, and interview their views about the project.

 An average idea executed by an excellent team is always better than an excellent idea executed by an average team.

-Even though the idea is excellent, if you are not confident about the team, it’s better not invest in it.
+Even though the idea is excellent, if you are not confident about the team, it’s better not to invest in it.